HomeBlogFederal Government & DoD Hearing Conservation Program: The Complete Compliance Guide

 What a Federal Agency HCP Must Include

 The six substantive elements required under 29 CFR 1910.95 apply identically to federal agencies.
-Beyond these, Part 1960 adds federal-sector-specific administrative requirements.
+Part 1960 adds federal-sector-specific administrative requirements including written program documentation and designated HCP coordinators at agency and field levels.

 1 — Noise Monitoring